 The timing of this declaration is poignant given it preceded the 26th UN Climate Change Conference of the Parties (COP26) in Glasgow in November.
 COP26 brought countries together to accelerate action towards international climate change targets with key objectives being to protect communities and natural habitats, and work together to protect and restore ecosystems.

-“As the eyes of the world fall on Scotland, it is critical that we are able to lead the way in instigating the transformational improvement needed in biodiversity that can address the nature and climate crisis together.”
+“Scotland can lead the way in instigating the transformational improvement needed in biodiversity to address the nature and climate crisis together.”

 Scotland can lead the way in instigating the transformational improvement needed in biodiversity to address the nature and climate crisis together.
 In its recent Programme for Government the Scottish Government recognised the gravity of the situation and that the climate and nature crises together “are the greatest threats facing people and the planet”.

 The increased emphasis by Government on biodiversity is welcome.
 However, we are also concerned that we need a greater sense of urgency and a laser-like focus on delivery and implementation, backed by real increases in funding if we are to deliver the type of transformation highlighted at COP15 and COP26.